gabicavalcante/server-python/README.txt

 Dependencies
 ------------

-Will necessary install some dependencies to run the project:
+It's necessary install some dependencies to run the project:

 - pip install inflect